 The College provides, in conjunction with the University of Cambridge, an education which is recognised internationally as being of the highest standard for some 200 fee paying graduate students.
 This education develops students academically and advances their leadership qualities and interpersonal skills, and so prepares them to play full and effective roles in society.
-In the financial year under consideration, the College members graduating achieved 19 PhDs and 30 Masters-level degrees (2019-20: 14 and 48 respectively).
-A number of additional students have completed their courses, but deferred graduating because of Covid restrictions.
+In the financial year under consideration, the College members graduating achieved 20 PhDs and 52 Masters-level degrees (2020-21: 19 and 30 respectively), which included a number of students who had completed their courses, but had deferred graduating because of Covid restrictions.